derapi/derapi/join/README.md

         const join = derapi.createJoin(sessionToken, onSuccess, onClose, derapiToken);
         join.open();
 ```

 [Here](https://raw.githubusercontent.com/derapi/derapi/main/join/join-sample.js) is a sample `.html` file to help you get started.

-Once the site owner has authenticated and you receive the `onSuccess()` callback, simply call https://api.derapi.com/join/session/{session_id}/fetch-token to retrieve the public token that can be used to access the site owners system.
-The call is documented [here](https://api.derapi.com/apidocs/#/Join/get_join_session__session_id__fetch_token)
+Once the end-customer has authenticated and you receive the `onSuccess()` callback, simply call https://api.derapi.com/join/session/{session_id}/fetch-token to retrieve the public token that can be used to access the end-customer's system.
+The call is documented in the [Derapi API Reference](https://api.derapi.com/apidocs/#/Join/get_join_session__session_id__fetch_token)